Tenchi2xh/CRT/doc/thesis.md

 - To reproduce shadows, complicated stencil buffers must be used, along with a depth buffer computed by rendering a sub-scene from the point of view of the light source.
 This not only is complex but the results look very pixelated
 - Refraction is very hard to reproduce.
 For a long time, raster application went without refraction effects and just have less opaque models.
 Nowadays, advanced pixel shaders use techniques similar to ray tracing

-**Ray tracing** solves this, at the cost of being slower.
-Instead of projecting things *from* the scene on the screen, it *sends* rays *to* the various elements of the scene.
+Ray tracing solves these issues, at the cost of being slower.

+Instead of projecting things *from* the scene on the screen like with rasterisation, ray tracing is about *sending* rays *towards* the various elements of the scene.

 But why this way?
 In real life, light sources send protons in all directions at random.
 Some of them hit objects, which *absorb* some of the energy from the photons (thus changing the perceived colour).
 The photons are then reflected, bouncing *off* the object with a mirrored angle of incidence^[Note that is angle is generally not exactly the mirrored incident angle and is in fact mostly random.
-Perfect surfaces like mirrors will indeed bounce off photons with a perfect angle (*specular* reflection), but most surfaces will scatter the protons in all directions (*diffuse* reflection --- that is why stones are not reflective like a mirror, their surface is *rough* and scatters the bouncing photons)].
+Perfect surfaces like mirrors will indeed bounce off photons with a perfect angle (**specular** reflection), but most surfaces will scatter the protons in all directions (**diffuse** reflection --- that is why stones are not reflective like a mirror, their surface is *rough* all incoming photons are dispersed)].

-An ideal ray tracer simulating real life would send rays *from* the light sources.
+An ideal ray tracer simulating real life would instead send rays *from* the light sources *onto* the subjected surfaces, but this is in reality not practical and one would have to wait a very long time for an image to render; the probability of a light ray coming out of a source in a *random* direction, hitting an object, bouncing off that object in another *random* direction, and finally hitting the camera is *very* small.

+In real life, our human eyes still manage to see photons because there is just *too many* of them.
+Let's count how many photons per second are emitted by a typical \SI{100}{\watt} (\SI{100}{\joule\per\second}) light bulb with an average wavelength of \SI{600}{\nano\meter}:

+$$ E_{\textrm{photon}} = hf = \frac{hc}{\lambda} $$

+$$ \frac{\SI{100}{\joule}}{E_{\textrm{photon}}} = \frac{\SI{100}{\joule}}{hc / \lambda} \approx \SI{3e20}{\per\second} $$

+So, just for a normal light bulb, approximately **300 billion billion** photons are emitted *every second*.

+In comparison, a good computer has a power on the order of 10\ GFLOPS, that is 10\ billion operations per second.
+To come close to computing as many operations per seconds as photons emitted per second by a light bulb, a good computer would have to be 10 *orders of magnitude* faster.

+### Backward tracing

+This computational problem lead computer graphics developers to invent **backward tracing**, where light rays are traced *from* the camera back to the light source.
+In a best-case scenario, only *one* ray projection is needed per pixel.

+The basic idea, explained visually in figure \ref{fig:raytracing}, is as follows:

-- Reverse path of a light ray
+- For each pixel of the screen, send a light ray from an imaginary point (the camera position) into the middle of that pixel
-- Accumulate all colours along the way
-- Recursion
-- 3d diagram with virtual screen and pixels

-Ray:

-$$ \vec{o} + t\vec{r} $$

-Sphere:
-Ray-sphere intersection:

-- Diagram
+- If the ray hits an object, send a new ray (called *shadow* ray) in the direction of all light sources:
+    + If the shadow ray hits no object in its way to the light source, then the object is lit by it.
+The light source's colour and the object's are mixed together and returned to the pixel
+    + If the shadow ray hits another object, then the first object must be in shadow (the light source hits the other object first), so no colour is added
+- If the hit object is reflective and the recursion limit is not reached, recursively trace a mirrored ray (the mirrored angle is 2 times the dot product between the original ray and the surface normal)

+\customfig{img/ray-tracing.eps}{Backtracing light rays}{}{raytracing}

-### Process
+### Implemented algorithm

 - Parallel via Java 8
 - Find closest